stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 # Eliminate File Sort for Fast Queries

-When sql performs queries sometimes it needs to break down the work into intermidiate steps saving the result in order to do further filtering on it.
+When sql performs queries sometimes it needs to break down the work into intermediate steps saving the result in order to do further filtering on it.
 It seems counter intuitive but its often faster than if it were to do the steps for each row 1 by 1.
-This is often the case with poorly indexed joins or inefficent layouts.
+This is often the case with poorly indexed joins or inefficient layouts.

 ![query-explain](/assets/2021-03-27-query-explain.png)

-When a query reaches a particular difficuilty or size you will see `Using index; Using temporary; Using filesort` in the `explain` for the query.
-This can be particularly bad for large datasets where it can cause lots of disk io.
-I've even seen it bring a server to its knees by exhausting the rds iops credit.
+When a query reaches a particular difficulty or size you will see `Using index; Using temporary; Using filesort` in the `explain` for the query.
+This can be particularly bad for large datasets where it can cause lots of disk IO.
+I've even seen it bring a server to its knees by exhausting the Amazon RDS IOPS credit.

 ### Example
 Consider the situation with two tables and a join query.
 We have `objects` and `items`.
-We are trying to list the recent objects with a particular item.
+We are trying to list the recent objects with a particular item.p

 ```sql
 create table object(